rmjhynes/model-deployment-pipeline/README.md

 - Build Docker image to containerise the application code.

 ## Secure
-- Scan Docker image for _all_ severity vulnerabilties with [Tricy](trivy.dev) and output in table format.
+- Scan Docker image for _all_ severity vulnerabilties with [Trivy](trivy.dev/) and output in table format.
-- Generate SBOM of all the project dependencies is and send to GitHub Dependency Graph for visibility within the GitHub repo.
+- Generate SBOM of all the project dependencies and send to GitHub Dependency Graph for visibility within the GitHub repo.

 ## Test
 - Run integration tests with [Testcontainers](https://testcontainers.com/) to check the application can interact with other containerised instances.